Marine mercury pollution: Sources

-Mercury release occurs by both natural and anthropogenic processes.
-Natural processes are mainly geogenic such as volcanic activities and land emissions through soil.
+Mercury release occurs through both natural and anthropogenic processes.
+Natural processes are mainly geogenic such as volcanic activities and land emissions through the soil.
 Volcanoes release mercury from the underground reservoirs upon eruption.
-Land emissions are usually observed in the regions closer to plate tectonic boundaries where soils are enriched with minerals such as cinnabar (mercury sulfide(HgS)).
+Land emissions are usually observed in regions closer to plate-tectonic boundaries where soils are enriched with minerals such as cinnabar (insoluble mercury sulfide, HgS).
 This mercury is released, usually as a salt, either by natural weathering of the rocks or by geothermal reactions.
 While natural phenomena account for a certain percentage of present-day emissions, anthropogenic emissions alone have increased mercury concentration in the environment by threefold.
-Global Mercury Assessment 2013 states main anthropogenic sources of mercury emission are artisanal and small–scale gold mining, fossil fuel burning and primary production of non-ferrous metals.
-Other sources such as cement production, consumer products waste, crematoria, contaminated sites and chlor-alkali industry also contributes in relatively small percentages.
+Global Mercury Assessment 2013 states main anthropogenic sources of mercury emission are artisanal and small-scale gold mining, fossil fuel burning, and primary production of non-ferrous metals.
+Other sources such as cement production, consumer product waste, crematoria, contaminated sites, and the chloralkali industry also contribute in relatively small percentages.

 Mercury enters the ocean in different ways.
-Atmospheric deposition is the largest source of mercury to the oceans.
+Atmospheric deposition is the largest source of mercury in the oceans.
 Atmospheric deposition introduces three types of mercury to the ocean.
 Gaseous elemental mercury (Hg0) enters the ocean through air-water exchange.
-Inorganic mercury (Hg2+/HgII) and particle-bound mercury (Hg(P)) enters through wet and dry deposition.
-In addition, mercury enters the ocean via rivers, estuaries, sediments, and, hydrothermal vents etc. These sources also release organic mercury compounds such as Methyl mercury.
-Once they are in the ocean they can undergo many reactions primarily grouped as; redox reactions (gain or loss of electrons), adsorption processes (binding to solid particles), methylation and demethylation (addition or removal of a methyl group).
+Inorganic mercury (Hg2+/HgII) and particle-bound mercury (Hg(P)) enter through wet and dry deposition.
+In addition, mercury enters the ocean via rivers, estuaries, sediments, hydrothermal vents, etc. These sources also release organic mercury compounds such as methylmercury.
+Once they are in the ocean they can undergo many reactions primarily grouped as; redox reactions (gain or loss of electrons), adsorption processes (binding to solid particles), methylation, and demethylation (addition or removal of a methyl group).